Orthopaedic Care

 Dr Gordon Slater

-Dr Gordon Slater is an experienced and internationally recognised orthopaedic surgeon specialising in foot and ankle conditions, sports injuries, and orthopaedic trauma.
-He holds an MBBS and FRACS (Orth), and is a Fellow of the Australian Orthopaedic Association (FAOrthA).
+Dr. Gordon Slater is an internationally recognised orthopaedic surgeon specialising in foot and ankle conditions, sports injuries, and trauma.
+Holding an MBBS, FRACS (Orth), and Fellowship with the Australian Orthopaedic Association (FAOrthA), he brings decades of expertise to patient care.

 Approach